Tangerine-Glazed Turkey Recipe

-- Remove giblets from turkey; cover and refrigerate for gravy.
+- Preheat oven to 325°.
+Remove giblets from turkey; cover and refrigerate for gravy.
 Pat turkey dry; place breast side up on a rack in a roasting pan.
 Rub softened butter over turkey.

 - In a large saucepan, melt cubed butter; stir in oil.
 Saturate a four-layered 17-in. square of cheesecloth in butter mixture; drape over turkey.

 - Add tangerine juice to remaining butter mixture.
-Bake turkey, uncovered, at 325° for 3 hours; baste with tangerine juice mixture every 30 minutes, keeping cheesecloth moist at all times.
+Bake turkey, uncovered, 3 hours; baste with tangerine juice mixture every 30 minutes, keeping cheesecloth moist at all times.

 - Remove and discard cheesecloth.
-Bake turkey 45 minutes to 1-1/4 hours longer or until a meat thermometer reads 180°, basting occasionally with pan drippings.
+Bake turkey 45 minutes to 1-1/4 hours longer or until a thermometer inserted in the thigh reads 170°-175°, basting occasionally with pan drippings.
 Cover loosely with foil if turkey browns too quickly.

 Medium-Bodied White Wine

 Enjoy this recipe with a medium-bodied white wine such as Riesling or Gewürtztraminer

 "I will definitely use this recipe again.
 The turkey was golden brown and completely juicy.
 My husband was surprised that even the white meat was juicy.
 My entire family raved on the turkey, so I have used this recipe for the past two Thanksgivings and will continue."

 "If a turkey is done at 165 degrees, why would you want to cook it to 180 degrees?
 Is that a typo maybe?"